smutindak/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # 8- Print all numbers of base 16 in lowercase by use of putchar() function
 # 9- Program that prints all possible combinations of single digits with a comma and space in between
 # 10- Write a program that prints all possible different combinations of two digits
+# 11- Write a program that prints all possible different combinations of three digits.